 Get Creative with Budget Cuts

 There are really only two ways to save money: make more of it, or spend less of it.
-And while asking for a raise or starting up a side-hustle might be smart moves, you only have so much leeway with your boss and time in your day.
+And while asking for a raise or starting a side-hustle might be smart moves, you only have so much leeway with your boss and time in your day.
 In other words, you likely have more control of how much you spend than how much you earn.

-How can you dial down your own living expenses?
+Even without these measures, how can you dial down your own living expenses?
 You might quit buying overpriced, pre-packaged convenience foods or find ways to get creative with ramen.
 Maybe you can start doing your own oil changes rather than taking the car in for service.
 Think of this as an opportunity to learn some new life skills while also stashing some extra cash!

 Regardless of how you get there, your goal is to be able to set aside the monthly amount you’ll need to meet the one-year savings goal you wrote down and pinned to your bulletin board.
 So get out your calculator, and don’t be afraid to get creative.